 Nicole Nova is a PhD candidate in Ecology and Evolutionary Biology at Stanford University.
 She is co-advised by Dr. Erin Mordecai and Dr. Dmitri Petrov.
-Nicole combines mathematical modeling with empirical work to study the ecology and evolution of infectious diseases in wildlife, and applies theory and approaches from population dynamics, population genetics, eco-evolutionary dynamics, and comparative genomics to study viral adaptation and cross-species transmission (i.e., spillover).
+Nicole combines mathematical modeling with data science to study the ecology and evolution of infectious diseases in wildlife.
+She uses approaches from population dynamics, population genetics, eco-evolutionary dynamics, and comparative genomics to study viral adaptation and cross-species transmission (i.e., spillover).
 She also studies climate drivers of infectious disease dynamics, and environmental predictors of pathogen sharing across taxa.
-Nicole aims to promote health, biodiversity, and wildlife conservation.
-Nicole grew up next to Tyresta National Park in Sweden, and she enjoys spending time in nature (hiking, canoeing, swimming, and horseback riding).
+Nicole aims to promote health, biodiversity, and wildlife conservation (especially carnivores).

-This is a phylogenetic study of a multi-host pathogen, canine distemper virus (CDV), which has caused several outbreaks in the wolf population in Yellowstone National Park since the wolf reintroductions in 1995 and 1996.
-This study will investigate whether the viral strains that caused the different canine distemper outbreaks are related or not, suggesting either endemic persistence of CDV in Yellowstone reservoir hosts, or new reintroductions of CDV from elsewhere.
+This is a phylogenetic study of a multi-host pathogen, called canine distemper virus.
+It has caused several outbreaks in the wolf population in Yellowstone National Park since the wolf reintroduction in 1995 and 1996.
+This study investigates whether the viral strains that caused the different canine distemper outbreaks in Yellowstone are closely related or not, suggesting either endemic persistence of canine sitemper virus in Yellowstone, or new introductions of the virus from elsewhere.

-This is a cross-species phylodynamic study of canine distemper virus (CDV) in the Alaskan ecosystem.
+This is a cross-species phylodynamic study of canine distemper virus in the Alaskan ecosystem.
 This study investigates the relatedness of different canine distemper virus strains across different carnivore species (grizzly bears, black bears, wolves, coyotes, and wolverines) and mesocarnivore species (Arctic foxes, red foxes, river otters) to predict potential transmission pathways and reservoir host species.